oiwn/imscraping-ninja/site/content/_index.md

 date = "2017-04-09"
 menu = "main"
 +++
-Web scraping also referencing as "web harvesting" or "web data extraction" is a technique to extract valuable information from the various sources in structured form suited for the further usage.
-In other words my main fields of work are web robots, data processing systems, REST services and SPA dashboards.
+Web scraping, also referred to as “web harvesting” or “web data extraction," is a technique to extract valuable information from the various sources in structured form suited for the further usage.

-**Feel free to review <a href="/tech/">my technologies stack</a> and
+My typical projects involve the creation of web robots, data processing systems, REST services and SPA dashboards.

-<a href="/projects/">list of completed / ongoing projects</a>.**
+I use the best available technologies to achieve quality results for my clients.

-I'm using most bleeding edge technologies to archieve best results possible and high productivity.
+**Feel free to review the typical [technologies](/tech/) I work with and a [list of projects](/projects/) I've worked on.**